towersvault/shinpokered/README.md

 - Rearranged some stuff with trainer AI
 - Gave AI some guidance on explosion effects
 - Slight additions to explodo-mon movesets to play nicer with AI at higer levels
+- (b5)
+- Rearranged trainer AI and moved more agressive move use to AI layer 1 (all trainers except Cueball and Youngster)
+- Streamlined how the ghost marowak battle is triggered (now allows for non-ghost marowaks in pokemon tower)
+- Fixed a coordinate typo in pokemon tower left by gamefreak
+- If SS Anne is skipped and the pokemon tower rival battle is initiated, the SS Anne rival battle is deactivated
+- Safari zone "ran away" math is adjusted to be more accurate (level*1 changes to level*1.5 as the base value used)
+- Trainer AI layer settings have been completely redone

 #Bugfixes: